Nishant-Jain-Codes/Data-Science/readme.md

 # possible projects

-1. [ ]  After completing Lecture 7 - Functions and Lecture 8 - Tuples, Dictionary And Sets, I can work on a project that involves building a contact book application.
 2. [ ]  After completing Lecture 13 - Plotting Graphs, I can explore a project that involves analyzing and visualizing a dataset of my choice.
 3. [ ]  After completing Lecture 20 - Web Scraping - Selenium - 1, I can create a web scraper that collects data from a specific website.
 4. [ ]  After completing Lecture 31 - Project - Logistic Regression, I can work on a project that involves building a spam email classifier.